-In the disputed passage, referred to as the Testimonium Flavianum, Flavius refers to the condemnation and crucifixion of Jesus by the Roman authorities.
-The full text reads thusly, “Now there was about this time Jesus, a wise man, if indeed one ought to call him a man, for he was a doer of wonderful works, a teacher of such men as receive the truth with pleasure.
+“Now there was about this time Jesus, a wise man, if indeed one ought to call him a man, for he was a doer of wonderful works, a teacher of such men who receive the truth with pleasure.
 He drew over to him both many of the Jews, and many of the Gentiles.
-He was the Christ; and when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him, for he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him; and the tribe of Christians, so named from him, are not extinct to this day” (Ant.
-18.3.3).
+He was the Christ; and when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him, for he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him; and the tribe of Christians, so named from him, are not extinct to this day” (18.3.3).

-Thus, two prominent historians, Edwin Yamauchi and John Meier (19), have constructed what the original text, prior to its interpolation, would likely have read like (James Dunn and Professor Joel Green have also proposed a very similar reconstruction (20); see footnote).
-The underlined words in square brackets are what are believed to be added in by a later scribe:
+Two prominent historians, Edwin Yamauchi and John Meier have constructed what the original text, prior to its interpolation, would likely have read like (19).
+Dunn and Joel Green have also proposed a very similar reconstruction which can be seen in the reference list included at the end of this article (20).
+According to Yamauchi and Meier, the underlined words included in square brackets are what is believed to be added in by a later Christian scribe,

 “About this time there lived Jesus, a wise man [if indeed one ought to call him a man.]
 For he was one who wrought surprising feats and was a teacher of such people as accept the truth gladly.
 He won over many Jews and many of the Greeks.
 [He was the Christ.]
 When Pilate, upon hearing him accused by men of the highest standing amongst us, had condemned him to be crucified, those who had in the first place come to love him did not give up their affection for him.
 [On the third day he appeared to them restored to life, for the prophets of God had prophesied these and countless other marvelous things about him.]
 And the tribe of the Christians, so called after him, has still to this day not disappeared.”

-5. The Undisputed Passages (James and John the Baptist).
+The Undisputed Passages on James and John the Baptist

-Flavius also refers to John the Baptist, “Now some of the Jews thought that the destruction of Herod’s army came from God, and that very justly, as a punishment of what he did against John, that was called the Baptist: for Herod slew him, who was a good man… Herod, who feared lest the great influence John had over the people might put it into his power and inclination to raise a rebellion… Accordingly he was sent a prisoner, out of Herod’s suspicious temper, to Macherus, the castle I before mentioned, and was there put to death” (Ant.
-18. 5.
-2)
+“Now some of the Jews thought that the destruction of Herod’s army came from God, and that very justly, as a punishment of what he did against John, that was called the Baptist: for Herod slew him, who was a good man… Herod, who feared lest the great influence John had over the people might put it into his power and inclination to raise a rebellion… Accordingly he was sent a prisoner, out of Herod’s suspicious temper, to Macherus, the castle I before mentioned, and was there put to death” (18.5.2, emphasis added)